Scientific Benefits of Light Therapy

 As the skin is the largest and one of the major organs of the body, people go through several kinds of medicinal and non-medicinal treatment to achieve glowing, healthier, and younger-looking skin.
 Red light therapy is used to solve several skin issues like wrinkles, scars, persistent wounds, and other health conditions.
 Nowadays this low-level laser therapy is getting more popular as people are using modern technology to get the edge in various health and wellness categories.

 Red Light Therapy allows for the bodies circadian rhythm to adjust.
 The overstimulation we face from blue light (cellphones, tv, computers) hinder our ability to get deep, restful sleep.
 With Its low colour temperature and soothing effects on the body, Red Light Therapy promotes quality sleep.
 You can find a clinical study here.
+Refer to our Kala Glow Blog on sleep optimization here.
 Additional benefits include:

 - Promote your biological clock with balanced circadian rhythm